 When Silicon Valley Bank failed, the most shocking fact was not the deposit run or the role of social media but the supervisors' failure to recognise the bank's technical insolvency months earlier.
-Even today, official narratives ignore the solvency problems that eventually caused the run and the flaws in the rules that allowed these problems to remain hidden.
+Even today,

 Until the run, SVB was deemed "well capitalised" because accounting rules allowed it to avoid recognising losses in the market values of securities it classified as "held to maturity".
 Already by September 2022, however, these losses exceeded SVB's equity.
 Meanwhile, beginning in March 2022, depositors left SVB to benefit from higher interest rates in the market.
 On March 8, the bank proposed to raise new equity in order to compensate for losses on securities sales.
 The announcement revealed not only the losses but also that, to meet those withdrawals, SVB had almost exhausted its non-HTM assets and would shortly have to sell HTM securities.
 If that happened, a declaration of insolvency would be imminent.
 Prior to that announcement, the authorities had looked on without intervening.